 - Profit/Margin: This one can be tricky.
 Sometimes, depending on the deal, there is an anticipated flatness or even loss in profit/margin at the beginning.
 For example, you might be expecting heavier carrying costs for the first two quarters, but after liquidating redundant assets you anticipate becoming profitable again.
 Know that going into it and measure it accordingly.
 If you don't see this metric move to profitability when you expected to see it, you know an adjustment is necessary.

 The first step to fixing something is to measure it.
-With these four key areas covered, you would be well on your way to being in the 10-30% of successful M&A companies!
+Acquisition KPIs can be difficult to install but with these four key areas covered, you would be well on your way to being in the 10-30% of successful M&A companies!